hokeiiiching/TeyvatTranslator/README.md

 **Learn Mandarin through Genshin Impact**

-I wanted to improve my spoken and written (simplified) chinese.
+I wanted to improve my spoken and written (simplified) (and now traditional!) chinese.
 I like playing Genshin Impact.

 So I built this.